Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

-One of the most popular and highest rated supplements is called Hair Anew.
-You can go here to check it out on Amazon.
-I’ve personally used this one on and off and love it!
+One of the most popular and highest rated vegan hair supplements is called Hair Anew!
+You can go here to check it out.
+I’ve personally used this one and love it!
+It made a big difference.

 So which nutrients should you think about supplementing?

 - Vitamin B12 – Some studies show that up to 52% of vegans are deficient in B12, but with more accurate testing (MMA), 92% of vegans have low levels of B12.

 - Vitamin D – Many people are deficient in vitamin D and it can be one of the main reasons for slow hair growth.